 Lawsuits Filed Against Apple and Other Tech Companies

 This is not the first time Apple has faced a lawsuit filed by former employees.
 In recent years, Apple has faced accusations of wrongful termination, wage and hour violations, and other allegations.
 One former employee started the #AppleToo movement, designed to create a space for current and former employees to share their negative experiences with the company.

 Beyond Apple, the tech industry has faced an alarming amount of lawsuits alleging mistreatment of employees.
 Google has been sued for racial and gender discrimination in recent years and has also faced heat for anti-union activity.
 Amazon has also faced a large amount of lawsuits in recent years, including allegations of a toxic work environment, invasion of privacy, wrongful termination, pregnancy and disability discrimination, and misclassification.

 Seek Legal Assistance Today

-If you are experiencing mistreatment in the workplace of any kind, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing mistreatment in the workplace of any kind, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.